-With more than 15 years' operating and maintaining propane autogas vehicles, what's the City's verdict?
+With more than 15 years of operating and maintaining propane autogas vehicles, what's the City's verdict?

 "Overall perceptions of propane autogas are good," said Wayne Corum, director of equipment services for the City of Fort Worth.
 "The biggest challenge is getting operations departments to accept any alternative fuel.
 The acceptance comes once all of the concerns about vehicle operations are addressed, including power, fueling, and vehicle performance."

 Acceptance doesn't seem to be an issue with the City, which has 10 more propane-autogas fueled vehicles on order for 2012.